Things You Need to Know about Yourself for Better Awareness

 Therefore, as a young adult, I didn’t know how to navigate unhealthy relationships and situations.
 I didn’t know how to stand up for myself without being angry.

-How have you set boundaries over the course of your life?
 Do you need to set more defined boundaries?
 What are the things you are willing to accept and/or reject?
+Spend some time contemplating this area of your life and make some notes.
+Write down you feel.

 I used to cringe when asked about my goals.
 Because frankly, I didn’t have goals.
 I would think about setting goals.
 Sometimes I would write a few goals down.
 But I never followed through with goal-planning until a few years ago, when I decided I wasn’t happy with where I was in life.